CLICK HERE IF YOU WOULD LIKE TO CONTACT A MEMBER OF SCHOOL STAFF DURING THE COVID 19 SCHOOL CLOSUREClick here for latest updates

-Religous Education at Divine Mercy R.C.
+Religious Education at Divine Mercy R.C.
 Primary School is based on the Gospel values and teachings of the Catholic Church.
 We aim to develop a strong awareness of the spiritual dimensions of life amongst our pupils and to equip them with Christian and most importantly Catholic values which will guide them throughout their lives.

 We believe that Christian worship in The Divine Mercy Catholic school names and celebrates God's presence in our lives.
 It is concerned with giving glory, honour, praise and thanks to God.
 It is our loving response, in word and action, to God's invitation to enter into relationship, made possible through the work of Jesus Christ and the witness of the Holy Spirit.

-Aims for Collective Acts of Worship such as to:-
+Aims for Collective Acts of Worship include:-

-We believe that Collective Worship in our school aims to provide opportunity for all pupils and staff to experience the above
+We believe that Collective Worship in our school aims to provide opportunity for all pupils and staff to experience the above.

 Collective Worship is a very important part of our school life.
 We have daily class Collective Worship and weekly school Collective Worships.
 Collective Worship is generally led by the GIFT Chaplaincy Team and the children have opportunities to plan their own Collective Worships.

 We hold our weekly joint class masses in our school hall each Wednesday at 11am where the children sit alternately with an older child next to a younger child to build friendships.
 Mass is led by Fr Rob and everyone is welcome, just come to the school office.
 You can see the slides we use for mass and the hymns that we sing by clicking here.
 In the slides we have included pictures that link to our “Come and See” RE scheme of work.